-When comparing mutual funds and exchange traded funds (ETFs), there are several key similarities and differences that investors should know before buying.
-But which is best for you, mutual funds or ETFs?
-Since each of these two investment security types has its advantages and disadvantages, some investors may choose to include both in their portfolio.
+When comparing mutual funds and exchange traded funds (ETFs), there are several key similarities and differences investors should know before buying.
+But which is best for you--mutual funds or ETFs?
+Since each of these two investment security types has its advantages and disadvantages, some investors may choose to include both in their portfolios.

 Mutual Funds and ETFs: Key Similarities and Differences

 Mutual funds and ETFs are two distinct investment securities, but they share the same basic structure and functionality.
 Both types of funds are diversified investments, meaning you can get exposure to dozens or hundreds of stocks or bonds (or both) in just one fund.
 Since ETFs passively track an underlying index, they are most similar to index mutual funds.